 Alternative Learning Opportunities

 TAMIDS Data Science Webinars

-Texas A&M Institute of Data Science invites you to attend the “TAMIDS Data Science Webinars” from Apr 1 to Apr 15, 2020.
-This webinar series is to introduce the fundamentals of data science (with python) to students and researchers from the Texas A&M University system.
+Texas A&M Institute of Data Science invites you to attend the “TAMIDS Data Science Webinars” to introduce the fundamentals of data science to students and researchers from the Texas A&M University system.

 National Science Foundation Summer School Programs